gabdumal/abntypst/template/template.typ

   // ### Numbering.
 Numeração.
   // NBR 14724:2024 5.2.2, NBR 6024:2012 4.1
-  // Should use arabic numerals
+  // Should use Arabic numerals
   // Should start at 1
   // Secondary (and following) headings should be separated by a dot after the number
   #set heading(numbering: "1.1")